samiux/samiux.github.io/taro.md

 - Easy and straight forward interfaces
 - Compatible with Bittorrent and 4K video streaming
 - Ultra-low latency for demanding online games
-- Compatible with Ubuntu Linux Server and Ubuntu Linux Desktop
+- Compatible with Ubuntu Linux Server
 - No subscription fee
 - Automatically update and upgrade
 - Plug, Play and Forget!